 - Easily retrievable memory or readily available knowledge at hand

-For example, we might think COVID19 is not serious if we know someone who became test positive recently but was not hospitalized; however, its opposite is also true.
+For example, we might think COVID19 is not serious if we know someone who became test positive recently but was not hospitalized; however, the opposite is also true.
 It also depends on how frequently the media reports on what.

-Another example is that when media frequently reports child abuse incidents we tend to think these events are rising; in reality, it may not be the case.
+Another example is that when the media frequently reports child abuse incidents we tend to think these events are rising; in reality, it may not be the case.
 On the other hand, when such a degree of reporting does not occur, we might think such events are rare.